IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/15_Append_Rows_On_Demand_Overview.md

 ### <a id="migration-guide"></a>CTP Migration Guide

 As noted previously the feature was renamed from “Load on Demand” to “Append Rows on Demand” in order to differentiate from other functionality with the same name.
-In order to upgrade from previous versions of Ignite UI you need to know the following information:
+In order to upgrade from previous versions of %%ProductName%% you need to know the following information:

 -   The feature file in the “<installation_folder>\js\modules” folder is renamed from “`infragistics.ui.grid.loadondemand.js`” to “`infragistics.ui.grid.appendrowsondemand.js`”
 -   In Infragistics Loader the feature name from “igGrid.LoadOnDemand” to “igGrid.AppendRowsOnDemand”